Gamikaru/clinical-trial-tracker/README.md

 • Better error handling and performance optimizations.
 • Additional filtering and search logic for more detailed trial data.

+#### I have built out some of the backend as this project was originally intended to be a full-stack application.
+However, I have decided to focus on the front-end, utilizing the public API provided by the clinical trial data source for now.
 ---
 This project is only a personal test build.
 Data and code are for demonstration.